micromouseonline/robot-notes/docs/sensors/basic-constant-current-drive.md

 When choosing a transistor for Q5, several types will do the job.
 Aim for something that can pass several hundred milliamps while still having a current gain of at least 100.
 The BC337-40 has proven reliable and is cheap and commonplace.

+## Circuit Protection

+The resistor R11 is there to ensure that the LED will not be destroyed if the emitter is left on because of a software fault.
+With the existing value of 100 Ohms and a freshly charged battery at 8.4 Volts, the maximum current that should flow through the LED is around 64mA which is well within the maximum permitted value of 100mA.
+REplacing the LED with a TLCR5800 will result in a slightly lower fault current of 57mA.
+This is more than the permitted 50mA and so, in that case, R11 should be increased to 150 Ohms.
+This will reduce the available headroom somewhat and current pulses as high as 320mA will start to droop a few percent as the supply begins to reach 6.5 Volts.

 ## Other LED types

 All the calculations so far have been for  an IR LED like the SFH4550.
 If you wanted to use a high intensity visible type like TLCR5800, the only change will be the minimum supply voltage needed  ensure correct operation at the intended current.
 With the current still at 328mA, the TLCR5800 will need around 5.75 Volts on the capacitor before the pulses stabilise.
 That is still, just, possible with a supply voltage of 6.5 Volts but no less.
 That 6.5 Volts is the lowest that you should allow a 2S LiPo battery to operate at - certainly for more than a few seconds.